bento-platform/bento/docs/monitoring.md

 in a convenient web application.

 The stack enabling this is composed by three open-source services:
-- Promtail: forwards the logs from Bento's services to the log database
+- Alloy: collects and writes the logs from Bento's services to Loki
+  - Alloy replaced Promtail, which is now deprecated
-- Loki: stores the logs from Promtail and serves them to Grafana
+- Loki: stores the logs received from Alloy and serves them to Grafana
 - Grafana: auth protected web application to query and analyse collected logs

 ## Configuration